7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 What Most Doctors Actually Order (And When These 7 Tests Apply)

-Most pediatricians do not run these 7 tests as a routine part of ADHD evaluation, and that is not a gap in care.
+Most pediatricians do not include these seven blood tests as part of routine ADHD evaluation.

 When a Doctor May Consider These Additional Blood Tests

-- The child also has sleep problems, fatigue, restless legs, or appetite changes.
+• The child has fatigue, sleep disturbances, or appetite changes,

-- There is a family history of thyroid disease, iron deficiency, or metabolic conditions.
+• There is a family history of thyroid or iron-related disorders.

 1. Thyroid Panel (TSH, Free T3/T4, TPO Antibodies)